Rise up, Women: The WoManchester Statue Project

 The statue was created following a five-year campaign called the WoManchester Statue Project.
 This was led by Manchester City councillor Andrew Simcock.
 He had initiated the campaign following a meeting in March 2014 with his friend Anne-Marie Glennon in the Sculpture Hall in Manchester Town Hall.
 Over coffee she had commented "these (busts) are all men.
 Where are the women!"

 Simcock's campaign was also inspired by a craftivism exhibition held at Manchester Town Hall during February and March 2014.
-Frustrated by the gender imbalance in Manchester's civic statues, Warp & Weft (artist Helen Davies and heritage researcher Jenny White) devised the Stature project, yarnbombing eight male portrait busts with crochet masks depicting local historical women of achievement.
+Frustrated by the gender imbalance in Manchester's civic statues, Warp & Weft (artist Helen Davies and heritage researcher Jenny White) devised the statue project, yarn bombing eight male portrait busts with crochet masks depicting local historical women of achievement.

 Councillor Simcock invited Warp & Weft to restage their exhibition on 30 July 2014, the day Manchester City Council gave its unanimous backing to his resolution that a 'statue of a woman of significance to Manchester' be created.

 Initially a 20-strong list of women was compiled for consideration for the statue: